 To reduce false alarms, they configure a scenario in the radar's web interface so that an approaching object must cross two virtual lines before an alarm is triggered.
 This will help to trigger on objects that intentionally move towards the building, while objects that just happen to cross one of the virtual lines are filtered out.

 In sites where there are no fences, the two lines could act as a virtual fence.
-To learn more about adding two lines to a scenario in the radar's web interface, see Add scenarios on page 18.
+To learn more about adding two lines to a scenario in the radar's web interface, see .

 Road monitoring profile